| In this section:

 In a large project, there might be a need to other issues such as technical feasibility, for example that the

 database can support the transaction load generated by 100 simultaneous users.
-Following the DSDM
+Following the DSDM approach, we can identify 3 types of prototype:

 |